Body Inflation

 Prevalence & culture

-Prevalence is low and difficult to measure: there are no population surveys that isolate body inflation, and it is absent from standard paraphilia catalogues and from large fantasy studies such as Joyal, Cossette & Lapierre (2015).
-It is a niche interest sustained by dedicated online art and fiction communities rather than by mainstream adult media, with modest cultural visibility through internet subcultures and effectively no peer-reviewed clinical attention, consistent with its standing as a fantasy genre rather than a recognised disorder.
+Prevalence is low and hard to measure: no population survey isolates body inflation, and it is absent from standard paraphilia catalogues and from large fantasy studies such as Joyal, Cossette & Lapierre (2015).
+It is a niche interest sustained by dedicated online art and fiction communities rather than by mainstream adult media, with modest visibility through internet subcultures and effectively no peer-reviewed clinical attention, consistent with its standing as a fantasy genre rather than a recognised disorder.

 Safety, consent & law

 The fantasy itself raises no consent or legal concerns; it is overwhelmingly a media-and-imagination interest between consenting adults.
-The only meaningful safety consideration applies to physical props: inflatable or pressure-based items must be used cautiously, and introducing air or excess fluid into the body (for example via enema-style methods) carries genuine injury risk and should be avoided.
+The only meaningful safety consideration applies to physical props.
+Inflatable suits, garments and pressure-based items need care around circulation, overheating, and being able to get out of them quickly and unaided.
+Introducing air or excess fluid into the body, by enema-style methods or any other route, is a categorically different matter: it can rupture tissue and force air into the bloodstream, and it should never be attempted.
+The fantasy has no real procedure behind it, and none should be improvised.

 - Vore25/100Vorarephilia · Identity & TransformationA fantasy interest in the idea of one being swallowing or being swallowed whole by another, almost always depicted in fiction, art, and animation.
 It is a symbolic, non-literal engulfment theme rather than any real act.25